Vintage fashion is staging a comeback in Bollywood

-From runways to movies, vintage fashion is making a mark and can be a cool addition to your wardrobe, too
+From runways to movies, vintage fashion is making a mark in Bollywood films and can be a cool addition to your wardrobe, too.
+Here's how you can balance your outfits for that old world look

 Vintage fashion has come a long way — literally!
 What was probably the way of life then is now a fashion statement.
 With films such as Lootera, Once Upon A Time in Mumbaai, Detective Byomkesh Bakshy! and Bombay Velvet reprising the bygone era in recent times, celebrities are seen flaunting flared pants, cat eye glasses and vintage updos.
 The free-spirited vibe of vintage clothing can also be seen replicated in couture pieces on the ramp.